I. NON-RESIDENT TUITION POLICY

 The University of Alabama defines and determines Residency for Tuition Purposes.

-During the admissions process, the default residency classification is non-resident if any out-of-state information is received.
-This includes but is not limited to: transcripts, addresses, or other items included in the admissions application.
-The out of state classification will remain for the duration of the student’s educational career unless appropriate documentation is received demonstrating that the student is a resident for tuition purposes as defined in this policy.
+The initial residency determination is made during Admission processing.
+Residency classification is based on transcripts (high school or college), addresses, and other items included in the admission application.
+If a student is classified as a non-resident, the out-of-state classification will remain for the duration of the student's educational career unless the student submits a Residency Reclassification application and appropriate documentation demonstrating that the student is a resident for tuition purposes as defined in this policy.

 A resident student for the purposes of tuition is one who meets any of the following criteria:

-• Demonstrates physical presence in the state of Alabama (or Lowndes/Noxubee county in Mississippi) by means of an established, domestic domicile (see Section II.
-Definitions) for a period of at least one year immediately preceding the first day of classes of the academic term;
+3. Demonstrates physical presence in the state of Alabama (or Lowndes/Noxubee county in Mississippi) by means of an established. domestic domicile (see Section II.
+Definitions) for a period of at least a year immediately preceding the first day of classes of the academic term, as outline in Section III of this policy;

-• Is employed as a graduate assistant by The University of Alabama as determined by the Graduate School;
+5. Is employed as a graduate assistant by The University of Alabama as determined by the Graduate School; or

 II.
 DEFINITIONS